vda-lab/visualisation-tutorial/pages/vegalite/simplest-barchart.md

 - `data`: either lists the data that will be used, or provides a link to an external source
 - `mark`: tells us what type of visual we want.
 In this case, we want bars.
 These can be `area`, `bar`, `circle`, `line`, `point`, `rect`, `rule`, `square`, `text`, `tick` and `geoshape`.
-- `encoding`: links marks to data tells us how to link the data to the marks.
+- `encoding`: tells us how to link the data to the marks.